 When you select Extra Large, the following field displays:

 Use this feature to choose the color you want for your player.
-For more details, see the Customize Your Podcast Player section below.
+For more details, see the Use the Player Color section below.

 |Artwork||Select to show your podcast artwork on the left side of the player.|

 |Display Title||Select to have the title of your podcast appear above the episode title that's currently playing.|